NVIDIA/ais-k8s/operator/README.md

 **Testing Considerations:**

-- If you're using the AIStore CLI for testing, set the `$ ais config cli set cluster.skip_verify_crt true` environment variable.
-This allows you to connect to the AIStore cluster without certificate verification.
+- For tests utilizing the AIStore Command Line Interface (CLI), configure the CLI to bypass certificate verification by applying the setting: execute `$ ais config cli set cluster.skip_verify_crt true`.
+This adjustment facilitates unverified connections to the AIStore cluster.

 - When using `curl` to interact with your AIStore cluster over HTTPS, use the `-k` flag to skip certificate validation.
 For example: